Electronic Resources Accessible from DOI Locations Only

 An aid to observing large scale patterns and trends in Congressional lawmaking, produced by the University of Washington's Center for American Politics and Public Policy and the design firm Schema

-Produced by the Law Librarians' Society of Washington, D.C.
-Includes a section of Selected Congressional Research Service Reports on Congress and Its Procedures, with links to all major sources of CRS reports.
+Produced by the Law Librarians' Society of Washington, D.C., it includes a section of Selected Congressional Research Service Reports on Congress and Its Procedures, with links to all major sources of CRS reports.

 Public Library of Law

-Created by Fastcase, PLoL includes cases from the U.S. Supreme Court and Courts of Appeals, cases from all 50 states back to 1997, Federal statutory law and codes from all 50 states, Regulations, court rules, constitutions, and more.
+Created by Fastcase, PLoL includes cases from the U.S. Supreme Court and Courts of Appeals, cases from all fifty states back to 1997, Federal statutory law and codes from all fifty states, Regulations, court rules, constitutions, and more.
 PLoL also includes free links to paid content on Fastcase.

 State Legislative History Research Guides on the Web